mruis/spotify-earworms/README.md

-# Display your Spotify top tracks - "Earworms"
+# Display your Spotify top tracks - "earworms"

 A little toy to display one's Spotify top tracks, which I found having been my recent earworms.
 Implemented in React, using